Rare tornado batters northern Michigan town, injuring some

 “My adrenaline was going like crazy,” Thrasher said.
 “In less than five minutes it was over.”

-Multiple homes were damaged and trees, and powerlines were down and blocking roads, State Police said on Twitter.
-Images shared on social media showed multiple RVs shredded to pieces in a parking lot.
+The tornado, which passed through the city around 3:45 p.m., damaged multiple homes and downed trees and power lines that blocked roads, authorities said.
+Images shared on social media showed multiple recreational vehicles shredded to pieces in a parking lot.

 Mike Klepadlo, owner of Alter-Start North, a car repair shop, said he and his workers took cover in a bathroom.